gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

 the number of computations to estimate $f_{t|j}$ becomes *linear* in time.

 # Filtering, prediction, smoothing, and fixed-lag smoothing
+Recall that our quantity of interest takes the form $(\text{BLUP.2})$.
-Depending on the choice of $j$, and armed with Arrmed with $(\text{BLUP.2})$, we define some important quantities of interest when dealing with signal plus noise models.
-The following quantities all seek to estimate the BLUP of the signal $f_t$.
+Depending on our frame of reference, which depends on the choice of $j$, and hence how much information we have to make an estimate of the signal process, we can come up with different BLUP estimates for the unknown signal $f_t$.
-However, they all consider different time-frames of reference.

 ## Filtering
 The term *filtering* refers to the action of filtering-out the noise $e_t$ to estimate the signal $f_t$.